Terrance/Homely/README.md

 Notifications
 -------------

-Notification counts are acquired by scraping sites and reading numbers or counting unread notifications manually.
 Enabling a notification option will prompt for the relevant permission in order to access the given website.
-Disabling a notification option will not remove this - use the revoke all option to clear any given permissions.
+Disabling it will not remove this - use the revoke all option to clear any given permissions.

 In order to read arbitrary websites, the global permissions `http://*/` and/or `https://*/` must be granted.
 If not (i.e. adding a permission just for a given site), it will be lost if the browser is restarted, unless explicitly declared in `optional_permissions` in the manifest (see [Chrome issue #158004](https://code.google.com/p/chromium/issues/detail?id=158004)).